Components

 class to create a sidebar/main layout.

-Put the sidebar in a <header>
+Put sidebar content in a <header>

-element directly inside it, and the next
+element directly inside .sidebar-layout

 element will house the rest of the page.
 See this example: